-Q. When should I schedule a physical?
+Q. When should I schedule my annual wellness exam?

 Please call the office or use the Appointment Form to request a complete physical or to get medical info in Arlington Heights, IL.
 The scheduler allows extra time for physicals so the physician has the time necessary to do a thorough job.
 As a result, the schedule can accommodate only a certain number of physicals each day, and the time to the next available appointment for a physical varies from physician to physician.
 To avoid having to wait for a physical when you really need one, please schedule well in advance.

 Q. Will my insurance company cover the cost of lab tests my doctor orders?

 A. Because of the rising cost of medical care, some insurers are changing their policies regarding payment for laboratory tests.
 Simply speaking, lab tests come in types: diagnostic tests and screening tests.
 Both provide valuable medical info for Arlington Heights, IL patients.

 Diagnostic tests.
 Your doctor orders diagnostic tests when he/she becomes aware of signs or symptoms of a specific problem or when monitoring the course and treatment of disease or injury.
 Even if a test is ordered to monitor a disease, some insurers place a limit on how often the company will pay for it for you.
 If your doctor believes that a test must be performed more often than your insurer allows and you choose to follow your doctor’s advice, you will be responsible for paying for the test.